-- 5.7 The DSL (senior/deputy) will be given the time, funding, training, resources and support to: - (a) Be the first point of contact for staff concerning child welfare and child protection matters. - (b) Be aware of pupils who have a social worker. - (c) Help promote educational outcomes by sharing information about the welfare, safeguarding and child protection issues with teachers and school leadership staff. - (d) Provide advice and support to other staff on child welfare and child protection matters, including delivering staff annual training and termly updates. - (e) Take part in strategy discussions and inter-agency meetings and/or support other staff to do so. - (f) Contribute to the assessment of children. - (g) Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly. - (h) Complete safeguarding induction e.g. agency staff, including obtaining safer recruitment information for the SCR, if appropriate. - (i) Record, monitor and track all referrals. - (j) Carry out regular quality assurance on all records and referrals (Dip Test). - (k) Ensure that child protection information is transferred to the pupil's new school. - (I) Ensuring risk assessments put in place for pupils are recorded on our safeguarding electronic system. - (m) Have a good understanding of harmful sexual behaviour. - (n) To liaise with the link Safeguarding Trustee as necessary.
+- (a) Be the first point of contact for staff concerning child welfare and child protection matters. - (b) Be aware of pupils who have a social worker.

+- (c) Help promote educational outcomes by sharing information about the welfare, safeguarding and child protection issues with teachers and school leadership staff. - (d) Provide advice and support to other staff on child welfare and child protection matters, including delivering staff annual training and termly updates. - (e) Take part in strategy discussions and inter-agency meetings and/or support other staff to do so. - (f) Contribute to the assessment of children. - (g) Refer suspected cases, as appropriate to the relevant body (Local Authority children's Social care, Channel Programme, Disclosure and Barring Service and/or police), and support staff who make such referrals directly. - (h) Complete safeguarding induction e.g. agency staff, including obtaining safer recruitment information for the SCR, if appropriate. - (i) Record, monitor and track all referrals.

+(j) Carry out regular quality assurance on all records and referrals.
+The DSL quality assures by monitoring of safeguarding audit trail and liaising with the safeguarding team